Systemic lupus erythematosus

 Mild forms of the disease may be treated with:

-- NSAIDs for joint symptoms and pleurisy, after talking with your doctor
+- NSAIDs for joint symptoms and pleurisy (Talk to your provider before taking these drugs.),

 - Corticosteroid creams for skin rashes